zackees/webtorrent-how-to-seed-server/README.md

 Creating a system service *normally* requires intermediate unix admin skills.
 Luckily this has all been made too easy with the excellent tool called `pm2`.
 So let's install it: `npm install -g pm2`

-In the current VPS shell, make a new file: `nano ./seeder.js` and edit it so that it has the following:
+In the current VPS shell, make a new file: `nano ./seeder.js` and edit it so that it has the `FILE1` now points to the correct file:

 ```js
 const { exec } = require('child_process')